 Roman Merrick from One Night is Never Enough by Anne Mallory

 Where to begin?
 Roman is a personal favorite of mine.
-In fact, I consider him more of an “on again- off again” boyfriend due to my inability to move on from him.
-I need to read this book every other year or so to reacquaint myself to his magnetism.
+In fact, I consider him more of an “on again- off again” fiction boyfriend due to my inability to move on from him.
+I need to read this novel every other year or so to reacquaint myself to his magnetism.
 Roman is ruthless, seductive, calculated, and wicked.
 He tends to leave a reader breathless and tensed with anticipation *sigh*.
 Roman isn’t in a series so if you read the book in one night, it won’t be enough… See what I did there?

 Reed Royal from The Royals series by Erin Watt